 Saint John’s music career has gone from hitchhiking and performing in the streets of Europe to opening shows for national touring acts and recording with Peter Buck of R.E.M.
-From 2014-2015 he performed over 500 shows throughout the Pacific Northwest, made thousands of fans, released an EP, had some songs played on local radio stations, won a PA System from Mackie and was featured in Performer Magazine, has been recently chosen to endorse Reunion Blues music gear, and isn’t slowing down anytime soon.
+From 2014-2016 he performed over 600 shows throughout the Pacific Northwest, had some songs played on local radio stations, endorsed a PA System from Mackie and was featured in Performer Magazine, was recently chosen to endorse Reunion Blues music gear, has a beer named after one of his songs (Kumbaya Supernova IPA!), and isn’t slowing down anytime soon.

 Saint John was born in Victoria, BC, Canada and moved to California as a child.
 After graduating high school, he hitchhiked throughout Europe and started his music adventures by performing in the streets of Germany, Switzerland, Austria, Ireland, England, etc, drawing crowds ranging in size from zero (character building) to dozens (which drew the local police).
 He then made his home in Venice Beach CA, amongst the hippies, poets, the homeless, gangs, and the modern beatniks and gypsies, to write and self-produce his first two records, ‘Halo’ and ‘Mercy’.